Qasim Amin: Career

+Background

+In 1879, a nationalist upraising led by Egyptian army officer Colonel Ahmed Urabi threatened to depose the reigning khedive, Tewfik Pasha.
+In 1882, the British Empire intervened in support of Tewfik (the Anglo-Egyptian War), ending the Urabi revolt.
+Nominally, the Khedivate of Egypt remained an autonomous province of the Ottoman Empire, but de facto the country became a British protectorate.
+Egypt would remain under British occupation for the next 40 years, until the Unilateral Declaration of Egyptian Independence in 1922.

+Amin's judicial career

-After his accomplishment in France, Amin became a part of the British Empire's civil servant class and, in 1885, he was appointed a jurist in the Mixed Courts, which had been created ten years earlier.
-These courts had western influence as they were based partly on the Napoleonic judicial system as well as on Islamic Law.
-Also, the jurists tended to be from England, Austria, Germany, or France.
+After his education in France, Amin became a part of the British Empire's civil servant class and, in 1885, he was appointed a jurist in the Mixed Courts of Egypt, which had been created ten years earlier.
+These courts had western influence as they were based partly on the Napoleonic judicial system as well as on Islamic law.
+The jurists tended to be from England, Austria, Germany, or France.
 Amin had a successful tenure.
 The court's governmental tribunal often competed with the religious courts in its decision making, and it was noted for its true reflection of the "right way" because it based its judgments on valid and sound reasoning.
 By 1887, Amin had entered the predominately western-run Egyptian office of the Government Division of Legal Affairs.
 Within four years, he was selected as one of the National Court's Egyptian judges.
 He was also the Chancellor of the Cairo National Court of Appeals.

 Amin was one of the founders of Cairo University, known then as the National University, and was a member of its constituent committee.
 He insisted that Egypt needed a Western-style university.
 He was appointed as the university's first secretary-general, and also its Vice-President.